hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06d-BasicAPIs.md

     + stop the tracking: `navigator.geolocation.clearWatch(watchPosId);`

 + [Properties of the coords object for real time tracking](#options-available-when-using-the-geolocation-api-in-particular-real-time-tracking)
+  + __enableHighAccuracy:__
-  + __enableHighAccuracy:__ A boolean (true/false) which indicates to the device that you wish to obtain its most accurate readings. in other words: use the GPS please!
-(However, this parameter may or may not make a difference, depending on your hardware, GPS availability, etc.)
+    + a boolean (true/false) indicating to the device wish to obtain its most accurate readings
+    + using the GPS
+    + probably making a difference, depending on your hardware, GPS availability, etc.
+  + __maximumAge:__
-  + __maximumAge:__ The maximum amount of time (in milliseconds) the position may remain in the cache (this is appropriate as the device may cache readings to save power and/or bandwidth).
+    + the maximum amount of time (in milliseconds) the position  in the cache
+    + appropriate as the device may cache readings to save power and/or bandwidth
+  + __timeout:__
-  + __timeout:__ The maximum time (in milliseconds) for which you are prepared to allow the device to try to obtain a Geo location.
-After this timeout value has elapsed, the onError callback is called.
+    + the maximum time (in milliseconds)
+    + prepared to allow the device to try to obtain a Geo location
+    + after this timeout, call the `onError` callback

 + [Example: tracking position](#example-of-use)
   + ask to turn GPS on, if available: `navigator.geolocation.getCurrentPosition(onSuccess, onError, {enableHighAccuracy:true});`
-  + the position can be cached for 10 mins useful when in tunnels: `maximumAge = 10 mins`
+  + the position cached for 10 mins useful when in tunnels: `maximumAge = 10 mins`
   + when the device tries to get a position, if it does not succeed, then go on error immediately: `navigator.geolocation.getCurrentPosition(onSuccess, onError, {maximumAge:600000, timeout:0});`
   + position will never come from the cache (maximumAge: 0), and if after 0.1s the position could not be computed, then go on error: `navigator.geolocation.getCurrentPosition(onSuccess, onError, {maximumAge:0, timeout:100});`
   + ask for GPS, cache for 30s, 27s before going on error: `watchId=navigator.geolocation.watchPosition(onSuccess, onError, {enableHighAccuracy:true, maximumAge:30000, timeout:27000});`